Valérie Stevens - Art Psychotherapist

-Hi, my name is Valérie Stevens, and I am a qualified and registered Art Psychotherapist based in the West End of Glasgow near Charing Cross.
-I offer individual sessions and work with children, young people and adults.
+Hi there, my name is Valérie and I am an Art Psychotherapist based in the West End of Glasgow near Charing Cross.
+I offer individual sessions for children, young people and adults.

-I offer a safe and non-judgemental space that is informed by psychodynamic theory and attachment theory.
-My sessions are client-led and non-directive.
-We will work in partnership, and I will support you to express yourself through a combination of talking and art making.
-You will not be pressured to talk about your difficulties but I will help you explore and reflect on themes or recurring patterns that come up in our sessions.
+My practice is a safe and non-judgemental space that is informed by psychodynamic theory.
+I work with respect, integrity and empathy, and I will support you to express yourself through a combination of talking and art making.
+I will help you explore and reflect on themes or recurring patterns that come up in our sessions.
 You may wish to focus on present difficulties or work around past experiences and how these impact on you.

 'Art Psychotherapy is a form of psychotherapy that uses art media as its primary mode of expression and communication’ (The British Association of Art Therapists, 2019).